 \section{Introduction}

-Creating a digital twin from a single facial image that supports both 3D viewpoint control and animation (4D) is a long-standing goal in computer vision and graphics.
-Interactive synthesis and animation control of photorealistic digital humans is essential for developing AR/VR, video conferencing, and agentic AI applications.
+is a long-standing goal in computer vision and graphics.
+Real-time animatable synthesis and animation control of photorealistic digital humans is essential for developing AR/VR, video conferencing, and agentic AI applications.

 Achieving such comprehensive 4D control has been historically challenging.
-With the advent of radiance fields including neural radiance fields (NeRFs) \cite{mildenhall2020nerf} and 3D Gaussians \cite{3dgs}, previous 3D-aware face animation work~\cite{li2024generalizable,chu2024gpavatar,zhao2024invertavatar,gagavatar,sun2023next3d} has achieved interactive and consistent animation with photo-realistic view synthesis by using parametric models \cite{blanz1999morphable,3dmm,FLAME:SiggraphAsia2017}.
-However, parametric models inherently limit the animation capability.
+With the advent of radiance fields, including neural radiance fields (NeRFs) \cite{mildenhall2020nerf} and 3D Gaussians \cite{3dgs}, previous 3D-aware face animation works~\cite{li2024generalizable,chu2024gpavatar,zhao2024invertavatar,gagavatar,sun2023next3d} have achieved real-time and consistent animation with photo-realistic view synthesis by using parametric models \cite{blanz1999morphable,3dmm,FLAME:SiggraphAsia2017}.
+However, parametric models inherently limit the animation {quality}.
 Follow-up methods \cite{kirschstein2025avat3r,voodooxp,deng2024portrait4dv2,deng2023portrait4d,voodoo3d} therefore resort to learning the animation purely from data.
-Nevertheless, their representations entangle 3D structure and animation (e.g., global residual triplanes \cite{eg3d} or feature maps), requiring computationally expensive attention mechanisms to repeatedly fuse 3D structure and motion at every animation step.
+Nevertheless, their representations entangle 3D structure and animation (e.g., {via} global residual triplanes \cite{eg3d} or feature maps), requiring computationally expensive attention mechanisms to repeatedly fuse 3D structure and motion at every animation step.
 Meanwhile, the introduction of 2D diffusion models~\cite{xu2025hunyuanportrait,zhao2025x,cui2025hallo3,xie2024x,ma2024followyouremoji,qiu2025skyreels,guo2024liveportrait,cao2025uni3c,cheng2025wan,sang2025lynx,ren2025gen3c,kuang2024cvd} into portrait animation has brought the expressivity of achieved facial animation to a whole new level~\cite{zhao2025x, xu2025hunyuanportrait}.
 However, these methods often suffer from 3D inconsistency and remain slow due to the expensive denoising process, preventing them from being used in a real-time system.
 Fig.~\ref{fig:method-comparison} shows a quantitative comparison where existing methods fail to excel at \emph{all three criteria}: speed, 3D consistency and expression transfer {expressivity}.
 We call this new challenge \emph{the portrait animation trilemma}.